alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2017-11-27-domain-driven-design-notes.markdown

 ### The Unit Of Work Problem

 This simple pattern for sending and handling events when they occur has a *major architectural issue* - it breaks the Unit Of Work pattern.
 For instance, what happens when we need to do a rollback before the Unit Of Work transaction is committed?
 Or, for some reason, the commit fails?
-As events have aready been submitted, it is impossible to roll them back as their processing causes ripples inside our Bounded Domain but also inside others, causing the system as a whole to enter an invalid state.
+As events have already been submitted, it is impossible to roll them back as their processing causes ripples inside our Bounded Domain but also inside others, causing the system as a whole to enter an invalid state.

 A better way exits to preserve intact the Unit Of Work: split the event pipeline in *creation* (when the event occurs) and *dispatch* (after the UoW is committed successfully to the database).
 In the meantime, hold the events in an temporary list, on a per-unit-of-work instance or, if all commits are done through the aggregate roots, as it should be, on a per-aggregate root instance.
 If we take the aggregate root path, a good place to store the logic for queuing the events and dispatching them when the save transaction succeeds is the `AggregateRoot` base class.

 ## Events vs Commands

 - *Commands*: something you want do happen but might not happen.
-- *Events:* something that already happend.
+- *Events:* something that already happened.

 Commands are best named with present tense, imperative form, like `AddNewBookToLibraryCmd` or `ExtractMoneyCmd`.
 A command might not complete successfully.
 You don't need to store commands, although it is a good practice to log them for the purpose of debugging.